apollographql/apollo-client/packages/graphql-anywhere/README.md

 [![npm version](https://badge.fury.io/js/graphql-anywhere.svg)](https://badge.fury.io/js/graphql-anywhere)
 [![Build Status](https://travis-ci.org/apollographql/graphql-anywhere.svg?branch=master)](https://travis-ci.org/apollostack/graphql-anywhere)

+> ⚠️ This package is no longer used by Apollo Client as of version 3.0, has been deprecated, and will no longer be maintained. ⚠️

 Run a GraphQL query anywhere, without a GraphQL server or a schema.
 Just pass in one resolver.
 Use it together with [graphql-tag](https://github.com/apollographql/graphql-tag).

 ```